JamesonThornton/UCB_Data_bootcamp/README.md

 we will explore how launch data and setting of monitary goals may impact the success of campaigns for theatrical plays and present some initial conclusions.

 ## Analysis and Challenges
-bwloe is a screenshot of the first few rows of our initial raw data set
+Below is a screenshot of the first few rows of our initial raw data set
 ![Raw_Data_Snippit](https://github.com/JamesonThornton/UCB_Data_bootcamp/blob/main/Raw_Data.png?raw=true)
 it contains over 4000 campaigns across more than a dozen major categories. one initial item to be adjusted is the date format representation. it is provided in Unix timestamp so we convert it to a more easily human readable format (MM/DD/YYYY for US user)